 Did you find yourself online shopping at a place like Ugly Christmas Sweater this season to find the perfect tacky holiday sweater to wear to a theme party?
 Did you find yourself wondering when the ugly Christmas sweater party became a "thing"?
 I thought Cliff Huxtable (for those who did not grow up in front of the … Continue reading Ugly Sweaters, Other Consumer Christmas Traditions and Their Origins

 Checking out at the Whole Foods on my way to a Father's Day lunch I spied (and purchased) this parent-trap: Sharkies Kids Sports Chews.
 As with most things in life, brand and product positioning (the mindspace a company would like their product to occupy in the mind of the consumer) is all about context.
 In … Continue reading Brain Candy: An Exercise in Knowing Thy Context in The Check-Out Aisle

 One of the most fascinating parts of our consumer culture is the stuff that is behind the scenes: the insights about our attitudes, values and lifestyles that companies unearth (part of my "day job") as well as the data they collect about us to figure out now to get more of our hard-earning spending cash. … Continue reading Know Thy Data

 As someone who feels awkward around her dog when she is "naked", I can totally relate to this conversation about how we anthropomorphize our pets.
 The Artificial Grass for Dogs in America (and the developed world) has changed significantly as consumer culture has evolved.
-It used to be we domesticated animals to serve a function: … Continue reading Personifying Our Pets: A Consumer Culture Creation
+It used to be we domesticated animals with Natural Pet Care … Continue reading Personifying Our Pets: A Consumer Culture Creation